 2. Choose and Configure Your Hosting Destination

-Next, you’ll want to choose where you’re going to host the static version of your site.
+Next, you’ll want to choose where you will host the static version of your site.
 You can use:

 - Cloud hosting